DawidWiktor/STMhovercraftRemote/README.md

 CoCOX CoIDE

 ##How to run
-1. Connect STM32F4-DISCOVERY board with LCD display in this way:
+1. Connect STM32F4-DISCOVERY board with the LCD display in this way:
   *  LCD display - STM32
   *  VDD  -  5V
   *  VSS  -  GND